 Website traffic is probably one of the most obvious key performance indicators that an ecommerce site owner will want to watch.
-Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into buying customers.
+Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into paying customers.
 More traffic doesn’t necessarily mean more purchases, but a 5% conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!

 Increasing website traffic is often a goal for ecommerce websites.
 Traffic not only leads to purchases, but also a general awareness of your brand.
 The more people who visit, the more likely they are to remember your name, mention you to friends, or come back when they want to purchase something that you offer.
 That's why traffic is one of the more popular — and important — website KPIs to track.

 Monitor your ecommerce site traffic carefully for large spikes or dips, or any other kind of unusual patterns.
 If you’re using Google Analytics to monitor traffic, you can check out your referrals to see if another website or social media network is sending you a lot of traffic.
 Knowing who sends you the most traffic — whether it is Google or your friend’s blog — can be very valuable in deciding how to best target the majority of your visitors.

 The “who” we mentioned above, in the context of website traffic, is very important.
 Referral traffic can help you determine which sources are sending the most visitors to your site.
 This information can be extremely valuable in determining where you should focus more—for example, on organic search or additional PPC ads — or which relationships you should nurture.